AleksChen/ai-commit/README.md

     ai-commit
     ```

-    Or simply run `ai-commit` and let it stage changes for you.
+    Or simply run `ai-commit` and let it stage changes for you (if configured).

     ![How to Use](assets/how-to-use.gif)

 3.  **Review & Commit**
-    The tool will generate a message.
+    The tool will generate options.
 You can:
-    - **Confirm**: Commit immediately.
+    - **Select**: Choose your preferred message.
     - **Edit**: Modify the message in your default editor.
     - **Regenerate**: Ask AI to try again.